Troponin I: cTnI

 Cardiac troponin I, often denoted as cTnI, is presented in cardiac muscle tissue by a single isoform with a molecular weight of 23.9 kDa.
 It consists of 209 amino acid residues.
 The theoretical pI of cTnI is 9.05. cTnI differs from other troponins due to its N-terminal extension of 26 amino acids.
-This extension contains two serines, residues 23 and 24, which are phosphorylated by protein kinase A in response to beta-adrenergic stimulation and important in increasing the inotropic response.
+This extension contains two serines, residues 23 and 24, which are phosphorylated by protein kinase A in response to beta-adrenergic stimulation and important in increasing the inotropic response (increasing contractility).
+This is possible, because this modification decreases in the sensitivity to calcium, which in turn decreases the twitch and relaxation time.
+This, taken together with the fact that this stimuli often appears in during stress, makes serine 23 and 24 phosphorylation associated with the 'fight or flight' response.
+Furthermore, the importance of modification is visible in serine 22 and 23, whose phosphorylation will impact the functions of the switch peptide with (modulate its interactions with cTnC).
+This data highlights the importance of cTnI phosphorylation not only in the context of regulating interactions with other cellular components, but also plays a role in the structural interactions within the cTnI itself.

 Phosphorylation of cTnI changes the conformation of the protein and modifies its interaction with other troponins as well as the interaction with anti-TnI antibodies.
 These changes alter the myofilament response to calcium, and are of interest in targeting heart failure.
-Multiple reaction monitoring of human cTnI has revealed that there are 14 phosphorylation sites and the pattern of phosphorylation observed these sites is changed in response to disease. cTnI has been shown to be phosphorylated by protein kinase A, protein kinase C, protein kinase G, and p21-activated kinase 3.
+Multiple reaction monitoring of human cTnI has revealed that there are 14 phosphorylation sites and the pattern of phosphorylation observed at these sites is changed in response to disease. cTnI has been shown to be phosphorylated by protein kinase A, protein kinase C, protein kinase G, and p21-activated kinase 3.

-A significant part of cTnI released into the patient's blood stream is phosphorylated.
+A significant part of cTnI released into the patient's bloodstream is phosphorylated.
 For more than 15 years cTnI has been known as a reliable marker of cardiac muscle tissue injury.
 It is considered to be more sensitive and significantly more specific in the diagnosis of myocardial infarction than the "golden marker" of the last decades – CK-MB, as well as total creatine kinase, myoglobin and lactate dehydrogenase isoenzymes.

 Troponin I is not entirely specific for myocardial damage secondary to infarction.
 Other causes of raised troponin I include chronic kidney failure, heart failure, subarachnoid haemorrhage and pulmonary embolus.

 In veterinary medicine, increased cTnI has been noted from myocardial damage after ionophore toxicity in cattle.